-While it may be very true that you can just easily swipe your credit card at the store, ease and availability can go two ways.
+While it may be very true that you can easily swipe your credit card at the store, ease and availability can go two ways.
 Being able to easily pull your card out and swipe it can end with you spending much more money than you have.
-With cash you know exactly how much you are spending and what you have left.
+With cash, you know exactly how much you are spending and what you have left.

 Ability to shop online

 There are other ways to purchase items online other than using a credit card.
 Use a debit card instead which limits how much you can use and charges you if you spend more than you have.
-This may not keep your spending habits in check, but it will keep you from paying much more for an item than it cost.
+This may not keep your spending habits in check, but it will keep you from paying much more for an item than it costs.

 Building credit score up